 - For SFTP server, choose the way to authenticate to the server.
 Do one of the following:

-- To use standard authentication, choose Password, specify the password, and select the Save password check box to have JetBrains Rider remember it.
+To access the host through a password, choose Password from the Authentication type list, specify the password, and select the Save password checkbox to have JetBrains Rider remember it.

 - For FTPS server, specify your user name and password and choose the security mechanism to apply.

 Choose Explicit to have the explicit (active) security applied.
 Immediately after establishing connection, the FTP client on your machine sends a command to the server to establish secure control connection through the default FTP port.